Joe Burrow Player Prop Bets for NFL Week 7 | Cincinnati vs. Baltimore 10/24/2021

 Matchup vs. Baltimore

-- In one matchup against the Ravens, Burrow threw for 183 passing yards, 76.5 yards less than his over/under in Sunday's game.
+- Burrow threw for 183 passing yards in one matchup against the Ravens, 76.5 fewer yards his over/under in Sunday's game.

 - Burrow did not throw a touchdown pass in that contest against the Ravens.